Blockception/Blockception-FAQ-Pages/docs/vscode-extension-mcbe/console.md

 # Console

-A nesscary part is to check if the extension is activated, or not outputting hunderds of errors.
+A necessary part is to check if the extension is activated or not, outputting hundreds of errors.

 ![console](../images/console.png)